aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/running.rst

 Restarting calculations
 -----------------------

-You should have noticed that the error in the last case is that the calculation did not converge because we specified a too low number of self consistent iterations (3).
+It turns out that your last calculation did not converge because we stopped the self-consistency iteration cycle before it converged (3).
-You could just change the number of iterations and re-run the calculation from scratch in this simple case, but in a real-life scenario you would like instead to restart the calculation.
+In this simple case, you could just re-run the calculation from scratch with a sufficient number of iterations, but for expensive calculations (including a structural relaxation or molecular dynamics), you would like instead to restart your calculation from the previous one to save time.
-Other examples in which you want to restart a calculation are molecular dynamics (to run for a longer time), or a relaxation of a structure (to improve the results using tighter force and stress parameters).

-You will now learn how to relaunch a calculation from one that has already completed, and how to add or change inputs before launching it.

-To easily restart from the previous calculation, instead of retyping all the inputs, we will use the ``get_builder_restart`` method of ``CalcJobNode``.
+For this purpose, ``CalcJobNode`` provides the ``get_builder_restart`` method.
-Just like the ``get_builder`` method of the ``Code`` or of the ``Process`` class, this creates an instance of the ``ProcessBuilder``, but with all inputs already pre-populated, using those on the "parent" node.
+Just like the ``get_builder`` method of the ``Code`` or of the ``Process`` class, this creates an instance of the ``ProcessBuilder``, but with all inputs already pre-populated from those of the "parent" node.

 Let us load the node of the calculation job that we want to restart in a ``verdi shell`` and create a new builder from it: